Efimish/efimish.github.io/src/content/posts/welcome-to-my-blog.md

 Everything will be published on my website.

-These posts are part of my obsidian vault.
+These posts are part of my [Obsidian](./how-to-start-with-obsidian) vault.

 I will mainly write short articles and how-tos.